ycm-core/YouCompleteMe/README.md

 jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.
 For C/C++/Objective-C, it first tries to look up the current line for a header and jump to it.
 For C#, implementations are also considered and preferred.
-For Rust, this is identical to GoToDefinition.

 Supported in filetypes: `c, cpp, objc, objcpp, python, cs, javascript, rust`